 If you’re interested in learning more about the mines of Cleburne County, there are many resources available to help you explore the area.
 From museums and historical sites to guided tours and prospecting classes, there are plenty of opportunities to discover the rich history of mining in this part of Alabama.
 Whether you’re a seasoned prospector or just interested in learning more about the history of the area, Cleburne County has much to offer.

 Other good places to find Gold in Alabama

-Cleburne County offers the richest placer opportunities, and all the waters in the Chulafinnee Mining District will yield gold.
-The county has many lode mines, primarily copper and gold, and there are rich gravels all through these areas.
+Cleburne County is considered to be the richest area for placer gold in Alabama.
+The Chulafinnee Mining District is known to yield gold, and the county has many lode mines, primarily copper and gold.
+There are rich gravels throughout these areas.

 Gold Panning In Alabama

 If you’re interested in panning for gold in Alabama, the Alabama Gold Camp is worth checking out.
 Located in a beautiful setting, the Gold Camp offers lodging and a general store stocked with supplies for gold panning.
 They offer both pay-per-night camping and RV hookups.
 While we don’t know exactly how much gold has been found at the camp, it’s a great location to practice your skills and potentially strike it rich.
 It’s worth noting that the Gold Camp does provide some equipment for gold panning, and they may also have experienced guides available to help you get started.
 If you’re considering a mini vacation focused on gold panning, the Alabama Gold Camp could be a great option. www.alabamagoldcamp.com

 Hunting Gold in Alabama- This looks like a great resource –>>Hunting Gold, Minerals, Fossils and Artifacts in Alabama